bekzatalish/bekzatalish/README.md

 ### Hi there, I am [Bekzat](https://bekzatalish.com/) 👋

 I am a Machine Learning Engineer at Capital One.
-I have MS in CS from Georgia Institute of Technology and MS in Business Analytics from University of Minnesota.
+I have MS in CS/ML from Georgia Institute of Technology and MS in Business Analytics from University of Minnesota.

-- ⚙️ I use `Python`, `TensorFlow`, `PyTorch`.
+- ⚙️ I use `Python`, `Java`, `TensorFlow`, `PyTorch`.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/bekzatalish/) | [Email](mailto:bekzatalish@gmail.com)

 <!--